charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 - Sync page (pix08)
 - Synced bookmarks (pix09)

-That's a total of 9 screenshots.
+That's a total of 9 screen shots.
 Please follow the example screenshots below to get the details right.

 ## Platorms